Guest post from Marci of Our Heavenly Home:

 - Colored Pencils

-- Tickets to a age appropriate music concert
+- Tickets to an age-appropriate music concert

-- Pair of Skechers Light up Shoes
+- Pair of Skechers Light-up Shoes

 - Finger Flashlight